drewnoff/spark-notebook-ml-labs/README.md

 # spark-notebook-ml-labs
 All labs are implemented in [Spark Notebook](https://github.com/andypetrella/spark-notebook).
-In particular spark-notebook-0.6.3 with scala-2.10.5 and spark-1.6.1 was used.
+In particular spark-notebook-0.6.3 with scala-2.10.5 and spark-1.6.1 was used for the most of the labs.
 In these labs we are going to get familiar with tools for data analysis and machine learning:
 * [breeze](https://github.com/scalanlp/breeze)
 * [spark dataframes](http://spark.apache.org/docs/latest/sql-programming-guide)